veoar/Diso/README.md

 # Diso
 # Instructions on the methods of the experiment
 # Download the dataset and move it to the HPC
+These must be as complete reference genomes the NCBI genome database.
 # Install conda using the following link and run the commands after installing conda
 https://conda.io/projects/conda/en/latest/user-guide/getting-started.html) <br>
 conda config --add channels r <br>